In this blog we have a lovely cruise to Tixall Wide on the Staff & Worcs Canal but before that it was my birthday

 Although we have cruised this way before, we will be going further this time.
 The weather was cold but quite bright and sunny, so a great day for cruising.
 It was a lovely cruise and we moored up at Weston-on-Trent for the night.

 14th April 2019

-Another cold but sunny day and we cruised today from Weston-on-Trent to Branston Water Park – this is a lovely place to moor and have a walk around the lake – very peaceful.
-We had our usual nightly game of rummy – and I am absolutely thrashing Paul (for a change) – I’m sure it won’t last.
-We did 14 miles and 4 locks today.
+Another cold but sunny day and we cruised today from Weston-on-Trent to Branston Water Park.
+This is a lovely and peaceful place to moor and have a walk around the lake.
+We had our usual nightly game of rummy – and I am absolutely thrashing Paul (for a change) but I’m sure it won’t last.
+14 miles and 4 locks today.

 15th April 2019